fluid-project/infusion-docs/src/documents/ViewAPI.md

 * `dismissFunc {Function: DomEvent  →  None}|Undefined` A function which will be executed when a "dismissal click" is received in the document.
 If this argument is not supplied, any existing dismissal function will be disarmed.

-Used in the stereotypical situation where a click event (morally, one which shifts focus outside a dialog or other region of interaction - but only actual `click` events are supported by this function) should have the effect of "dismissing` the dialog or interaction region.
+Used in the stereotypical situation where a click event (morally, one which shifts focus outside a dialog or other region of interaction - but only actual `click` events are supported by this function) should have the effect of "dismissing" the dialog or interaction region.
 This accepts a free hash of nodes designating the interaction region and an optional "dismissal function".
-If `dismissFunc` is set, this "arms" the dismissal system, such that when a click is received OUTSIDE any of the DOM node hierarchy covered by `nodes`, the dismissal function will be executed, and supplied with the DOM event triggered by the click event. `fluid.globalDismissal` is a `one shot deal` - if the `dismissFunc` is executed, the system is disarmed and will need to be armed again.
+If `dismissFunc` is set, this "arms" the dismissal system, such that when a click is received OUTSIDE any of the DOM node hierarchy covered by `nodes`, the dismissal function will be executed, and supplied with the DOM event triggered by the click event. `fluid.globalDismissal` is a "one shot deal" - if the `dismissFunc` is executed, the system is disarmed and will need to be armed again.

 ### fluid.deadMansBlur(control, options)